 Swedish Meatballs have been made and enjoyed in American homes for years as an appetizer at dinner parties and swanky get-togethers.
 Chances are if your grandparents or parents were the types of folks to enjoy throwing fancy dinner parties in the 40’s, 50’s, 60’s, and early 70’s you might have had the privilege of enjoying these international delights from Sweden.

-According to Mathistorisk Uppslagsbok by Jan-Ojvind Swahn, the Swedish word for the meatball (k”ttbulle) first appeared in Swedish print was in Cajsa Warg’s 1754 cookbook.
+Swedish Meatballs were brought to the United States by Scandinavian immigrants; many of whom settled in America’s northern mid-west states.
+Other Northern-European cultures also have versions of meatball and gravy recipes.
+The regional variations will often be a reflection of the cook’s personal taste and the ingredient availability to the cook.According to Mathistorisk Uppslagsbok by Jan-Ojvind Swahn, the Swedish word for the meatball (k”ttbulle) first appeared in Swedish print was in Cajsa Warg’s 1754 cookbook.
 Swahn points out that the meatball could not have been a common food, at least not for common people, until the meat grinder made the preparation simple.
-Swedish meatballs, smaller in size that those of Italy or Germany, are traditionally served with a cream gravy and lingonberry preserves.
+Swedish meatballs, smaller in size than those of Italy or Germany, are traditionally served with a cream gravy and lingonberry preserves.

 Swedish meatballs are usually served at buffets and smörgåsbords, a custom that reflects their Swedish origins.
 Buttered noodles are the traditional accompaniment.
 Swedish meatballs also date way back to the 1920’s.

 Here is our families version we have been enjoying for years.

 - 2 tablespoons olive oil